WAKING AT 2–3 AM

 Lyme Disease Insomnia: Why You Wake Up at 2-3 AM

-After years treating Lyme disease, I’ve seen patients describe a distinctive insomnia pattern: waking suddenly between 2 and 3 AM, sometimes with sweating, shakiness, a pounding heart, or an internal buzzing sensation.
-Even when profoundly exhausted, patients find their bodies jolting them awake as if something has abruptly switched on.
+Many patients with Lyme disease describe a distinctive insomnia pattern: waking suddenly between 2 and 3 AM, sometimes with sweating, shakiness, a pounding heart, or an internal buzzing sensation.
+Even when profoundly exhausted, patients find their bodies jolting awake as if something abruptly switched on.

-This pattern is common and reflects predictable physiologic shifts—not anxiety or poor sleep habits.
-Rather than reflecting psychological distress, Lyme disease insomnia is best understood as the result of altered cortisol timing and autonomic nervous system dysregulation.
+This pattern is common and reflects predictable physiologic shifts rather than poor sleep habits alone.
+In many cases, insomnia appears closely tied to altered cortisol timing and autonomic nervous system dysregulation.

 Why 2-3 AM Is a Vulnerable Window

-In Lyme disease, the same shifts become exaggerated.
-The result is sudden wakefulness between 2 and 3 AM—a pattern that feels random but reflects predictable disruptions in internal regulation.
+In Lyme disease, the same shifts may become exaggerated.
+The result is sudden wakefulness between 2 and 3 AM — a pattern that feels random but often reflects predictable disruptions in internal regulation.

-This 2–3 AM waking pattern is one part of a broader issue.
-Many patients notice symptoms are worse at night overall.
-Learn more about why Lyme symptoms get worse at night and how this pattern fits into sleep disruption.
+This nighttime waking pattern is part of a broader symptom pattern.
+Learn more about why Lyme symptoms get worse at night.

-Cortisol normally begins to rise in the hours before waking.
-This gradual increase is part of the body’s circadian rhythm and prepares the brain and metabolism for the day ahead.
-Research on the cortisol awakening response shows how sensitive this system is to inflammation, stress, and autonomic imbalance.
+Cortisol normally begins rising gradually in the hours before waking.
+This increase is part of the body’s circadian rhythm and prepares the brain and metabolism for the day ahead.

 When Lyme disease disrupts this rhythm, cortisol may rise too early or too sharply.
-That premature surge can pull the brain abruptly out of sleep, producing sudden alertness, internal tension, or racing thoughts without any emotional trigger.
+That premature surge can abruptly pull the brain out of sleep, producing sudden alertness, internal tension, or racing thoughts without an emotional trigger.

-Many patients describe waking as if someone “flipped a switch”—even though nothing external caused the change.
-This is a hallmark of Lyme disease insomnia.
+Many patients describe waking as if someone “flipped a switch,” even though nothing external caused the change.

 Autonomic Nervous System Instability

-During sleep, this instability may trigger an abrupt shift into sympathetic (“fight-or-flight”) activity.
+During sleep, this instability may trigger abrupt sympathetic (“fight-or-flight”) activation.
 Patients frequently report:

 • Internal shaking or trembling